softwarefactory-project/sf-docs/docs/intro.rst

 time consuming and sometimes leads to a lot of configuration trouble.
 SF provides an easy way to get all services configured and running.

-The SF image can be uploaded to a Glance service, deployed on a baremetal server or used as a LXC guest image.
-Once the image is running, a configuration script 'bootstraps' needs to be executed to configure all services using Ansible and Puppet.

-SF does not require access to the Internet to be installed because all the components are pre installed.

 SF feature an automated upgrade process continuously tested with integration test.